-In this B2 lesson, students will practice other ways to express the future: be about to, be due to, etc. They will also enlarge their understanding of touchscreens and learn vocabulary related to electricity and touchscreen technology.
+In this Upper-Intermediate lesson plan, students will learn different phrases to talk about the future: be about to, be due to, etc. They will also enlarge their understanding of touchscreens and learn vocabulary related to electricity and touchscreen technology.

 Warm-up